 By the time Virgil stirred again, Jardin was at capacity.
 It was just past eleven and the avant-garde of Pittsburgh’s dance caste were hip-to-hip on the dance floor.
 Virgil was stirred from her catatonia by the discordant buzz of electronic whirrs.
 She was whisked away from a daydream of her last shift at the Oakes Mills’ northern foundry.
 Virgil was a fan of dance music that captured the horror and madness of industrial decay.
 It felt apt.

 Virgil was moments away from leaving her table and making her way to the orgiastic center of the evening when a woman stumbling towards the bar caught her eye.
-A mere drunk wouldn’t have been enough to grab Virgil’s attention, but this woman was bouncing off of the exultant revelers occupying the crowded disco.
+The woman was bouncing off of the exultant revelers occupying the crowded disco.
 The woman was reeling around like she didn’t see anyone around her although she was also making an unmistakable track towards the Rosebud.
 The woman was wearing an off-the-shoulders black dress, and her hair fell in light curls down her back.

 After the woman made it to the bar — moments after she was hip-checked by a woman with her face buried in the crotch of another woman who was being held in the air by a man she was furiously necking — the stumbler attempted to take a seat but fell off her bar stool instead.
-As the woman started to pick herself up, Virgil realized Jardin‘s most inebriated spectacle was Robin and that Virgil had been away so much longer than she had ever considered.
+As the woman started to pick herself up, Virgil realized Jardin‘s most inebriated spectacle was Robin.

 Cutting across the dance floor as Jardin‘s sexual congress inched towards its climax was no easy feat.
 The dance floor was limbs splayed in ecstasy, bodies rolling against and over one another, pelvic thrusts and hips grinding.
 Virgil waded through the orgasmic entropy.
 Couples and triads and larger, uncountable groupings would reach for her and attempt to draw her into their fornication, and on any other night, Virgil may have joined.
 However, that night, Virgil did not stop until she reached the Rosebud.